Americans in the United Kingdom: Notable people

 Sir Richard Grenville captured the Roanoke Island Native American Raleigh (named for Sir Walter Raleigh) and brought him to Bideford following a skirmish in 1586.
 He had his baptism at Saint Mary the Virgin's Church in March 1588.
 He died from influenza in Grenville's house on 2 April 1589.
 His interment was at that same church five days later.
 Raleigh was the first Native American to have a Christian conversion and an English resting place.

 Chief Powhatan's daughter, Pocahontas spent some of her life in London two years after she married English colonist John Rolfe.
 At age twenty-one, Pocahontas died due to an unknown disease.
 She was buried at St George's Church in Gravesend afterwards.
 Her son Thomas Rolfe lived in England until the age of 20 before returning to Virginia.

 Lakota tribes arrived in England when they were part of Buffalo Bill's Wild West Show.
 Surrounded By the Enemy, a twenty-two-year-old Oglala gun-slinging and horse-riding stuntman and a year old boy named Red Penny died during the tour in 1887.
 Their interments were at West Brompton's cemetery.
 Brulé tribesman Paul Eagle Star died after breaking his ankle when he fell off a horse in Sheffield on 24 August 1891 at age twenty-seven.
 His interment was in West Brompton near the same plot as Surrounded.
-Fifty-nine-year-old Oglala Sioux, Long Wolf died during the tour due to pneumonia on 13 June 1892.
+Fifty-nine-year-old Oglala Sioux, Long Wolf, died during the tour due to pneumonia on 13 June 1892.
 His interment was in West Brompton.
 Two months later, a two-year-old girl named White Star Ghost Dog died when she fell from her mother's arms during horseback.
 Her remains shared the same grave as Long Wolf's remains.
-Long Wolf and White Star Ghost Dog's coffin were repatriated to the Pine Ridge Reservation in 1997.
+Long Wolf and White Star Ghost Dog's coffins were repatriated to the Pine Ridge Reservation in 1997.
 Two years later, Paul Eagle Star's coffin was repatriated to the Rosebud Indian Reservation.
-Tribal descendants include John Black Feather (Long Wolf's great grandson), Moses Eagle Star and Lucy Eagle Star (Paul Eagle Star's two grandchildren).
+Tribal descendants include John Black Feather (Long Wolf's great-grandson), Moses Eagle Star and Lucy Eagle Star (Paul Eagle Star's two grandchildren).